flaviostutz/ruller/README.md

 2. You POST to /[group-name] along with some json input.
 3. All rules for that group are processed using the input
 4. Depending on your implementation, some rules returns data and some rules not
-4. Finally, all rule's results are merged and returned to the caller as a json
+4. Finally, all rule's results are merged and returned to the REST caller as a json

 You can use this for feature enablement, dynamic systems configuration and other applications where a static key value store wouldn't help you because you need some logic on an input value in order to determine the output.

+Checkout some [benchmarks](BENCHMARK.md) we made this far too.

 ## Example